leif-behrens/wiki-portfolio/home_lab/initial_setup.md

 | ubuntu-srv-01 | vmbr3 (Corp-LAN) | 40 |
 | ubuntu-clt-01 | vmbr3 (Corp-LAN) | 99 |
 | kali-01 | vmbr2 (Attack-LAN) | - |

+## pfSense config
+I want the pfSense to be "invisable" for the Corp and Attack LAN.
+It should be like "the internet"/ISP/Gateway for Corp and Attack LAN.
+To configure the pfSense accordingly I temporarily switched the subnet of the p2p link between pfsense and opnsense to /29 so I have an available ip address in the net 10.10.10.0.
+I temporarily switched the IP address and network bridge of the ubuntu-clt-01 accordingly so I was able to access the web GUI.

+First I saw an update is available (2.8.0) which I installed.

 ## Firewall Rules